-- Rheumatologists specialize in joints, muscles, and autoimmune diseases.
+- Rheumatologists specialize in joints, muscles, and diseases.

-- Urologists specialize in the urinary tract and urogenital system.
+- Urologists specialize in the urinary tract and urogenital systems.

 Diagnostic tests and procedures

 Diagnosis of vasculitis can be difficult.
 Some types of vasculitis cannot be diagnosed with a test.
-Instead, your provider will diagnose you based on your symptoms or order tests or procedures.
+Instead, your healthcare provider will diagnose you based on your symptoms or order specific procedures.

 - Blood tests detect levels of certain blood cells and in your blood.

-- A chest X-ray finds out whether vasculitis is affecting your lungs or your large arteries, such as the aorta or the arteries in the lungs.
+- A chest X-ray finds out whether vasculitis is affecting your lungs, your large arteries, such as the aorta, or your lung arteries.

-- Computed tomography (CT) scan looks for signs of granulomatosis with polyangiitis.
+- A computed tomography (CT) scan looks for signs of granulomatosis with polyangiitis.

 - Echocardiography is an ultrasound test to learn how well the heart is working.